 “Agreement” means this Master Payment and Pledge Agreement, as amended or supplemented in accordance with the terms hereof.

-“Continuing Disclosure Agreement” means each Continuing Disclosure Agreement by and between the Board and the State Treasurer, as dissemination agent for a Series of Bonds.
+“Continuing Disclosure Agreement” means each Continuing Disclosure Agreement by and between the Board and the State Treasurer, as dissemination agent thereunder, for a Series of Bonds.

 “CWSRF Pledged Project Obligations” means the Project Obligations set forth on Schedule I-A hereto as such Schedule I-A may be amended from time to time in accordance with Section 8.06 of the Master Trust Indenture.